0-8-0: Christmas Island

-Peckett & Sons of Bristol built a 0-8-0 tender locomotive for the Christmas Island Phosphate Co.'s Railway in 1931.
+Peckett and Sons of Bristol built a 0-8-0 tender locomotive for the Christmas Island Phosphate Co.'s Railway in 1931.

+France

+The "Fortes Rampes" Class of 0-8-0 was designed by Jules Petit for the Chemins de Fer du Nord. built in 1858-1865 a total of 50 were made.
+They used a unique steam dryer mounted to the top of the boiler.
+This was similar to the Franco-Crosti boiler developed later.

 Germany

 Freight engines with an 0-8-0 wheel arrangement were once very popular in Germany.
 The Prussian state railways had several types of 0-8-0s that were all classified as G7, G8 and G9.

 The latest of these, the Prussian G 8.1, was the most numerous German state railway locomotive with over five thousand examples being built between 1913 and 1921.
 They remained in service with the Deutsche Bundesbahn until 1972.

 The narrow gauge Heeresfeldbahn class HF 160 D were developed for wartime service during the Second World War.
 The engines were also classified as Kriegsdampflokomotive 11 (Military steam locomotive 11 or KDL 11).
 After the war, the locomotives were put to use for civilian purposes.

 Russia

 The first steam locomotives 0-8-0 in Russia — Е class have been produced since 1858.
 In Russia, the 0-8-0 type locomotives were represented by the various O-class (Osnovnoj-mainline) freight locomotives.
 They were built from the end of the 19th century until the 1920s.
 They were commonly called the Ovechka (Sheep) and were the most common freight locomotives in Tsarist Russia.
 Some are still preserved in working order.